Squirrel-Master/town-of-idiots/README.md

   Role Alignment: Town
   Role Type: Blood
   Role Abilities:
     Can choose 1 living player each night to heal.
 Can only heal self once.
 If target is attacked, target survives.
+Cannot save target from jailer.
   Immune to: None

 Role 3: Escort